 work through existing networks

 There’s no need to reinvent the wheel.
-This project’s strategies can be nested and delivered within existing networks and collaborations, to minimize start-up time and costs, and avoid overtaxing partners.
+Our strategies can be nested and delivered within existing networks and collaborations, to minimize start-up time and costs, and avoid overtaxing partners.

 track progress in collaboration with public agencies and nonprofits

-We will partner with an academic institution to establish an annual community survey.
+There is ample data and technical information, but it needs to be gathered and shared in an accessible approach that everyone can understand.
+Our academic and regional agency partners, such as the Bay Area Air Quality Management District and UC Berkeley.
+We partner with academic institutions and leading regional non-profits to establish an annual community survey.
 Feedback from community conversations, results from surveys, and metrics from the online portal will be shared back with stakeholders to inform future programming and policies.